kaifishr/Snake/README.md

 \end{aligned}
 $$

+However, this encoding scheme has the weakness that it is not clear in which direction the agent is oriented.
+Possible approaches to fix this problem is to add a color gradient or to subtract the present from the last state to encode where the agent is going.

+#### Actions

 Based on the present state, an agent selects one out of four actions.
 These actions are going *left*, *right*, *up* and *down*.
 Actions are determined by the agent's current policy.
 Here, the policy is modeled as a neural network with four output neurons.
 The actions are integer-valued and retrieved by applying the argmax function to the network's output neurons.

-Even though there are four actions available, not all moves are allowed (hitting obstacles).
+Even though there are four actions available, not all moves are allowed (colliding with own body or hitting obstacles such as other agents or the playing fields border).
 If the action is legal, the opponents make their moves, and the agent observes the new state.

 States where the agent finds food come with a reward of +1.
 Making illegal moves results in a reward of -1.
 Punishing wrong moves encourages the agent to learn only legal moves over time.
 All other states (including draws) yield a reward of 0.